 THE SYSTEMS RACE

-How Free Societies Compete in an Age of Scale, Capacity, and Trust
+How Free Societies Win in an Age of Scale, Capacity, and Trust

 At Sciences Po Paris with Arancha González, former Foreign Minister of Spain and Dean of the Paris School of International Affairs, discussing how free societies can compete and flourish in an age defined by technology, trust, and strategic systems.

-The defining contests of this century will not be decided by software alone, nor by military strength alone.
+The defining contests of this century will not be decided by software alone or military strength alone.

-They will increasingly be shaped by who can organize complete systems—technology, energy, manufacturing, capital, talent, logistics, and trusted partnerships—at scale.
+They will be decided by who can build complete systems at scale—digital platforms, energy, manufacturing, capital, logistics, talent, and trusted partnerships.

 Power Runs Through Capacity